metabolomicsworkbench/MetGENE/README.md

 We also provide the source code so that one can clone this tool and run it locally as a web application for their personal use.

 The cache folder should have rwx permission for apache:apache, assuming that the web server runs as the user 'apache'.
-This can be acheived by the linux command:
+This can be achieved by the linux command:

 sudo chown -R apache:apache cache